AidenM99/Social-Media-Dashboard/README.md

 }
 ```

-I learned how to lighten or darken an element on hover:
+- Learned how to lighten or darken an element on hover

 ```css
 .bottom-card-dark:hover {